12 Hours in Venice – Here’s your ULTIMATE must do guide for the best day in Venice!

 St. Mark’s Square, or Piazza San Marco, is the main public square in Venice.
 It is home to the stunning St. Mark’s Basilica Church, Doge’s Palace, the Grand Canal and a host of other exciting tourist activities.
 There is so much to learn about in Venice, so I highly recommend Rick Steve’s European Travel App and his section on St. Mark’s Square as your guide.
 There’s no need to join any tour groups, you can go at your own pace, and it’s free.
 The Mr. and I learnt so much about St. Mark’s Square through this app!
 Case in point, did you know that they’ve raised St. Mark’s Square by SEVERAL inches since it gets completely flooded by water every couple of years?!

 A gondola ride to Venice is like pizza to Naples, Italy.
 They are extremely romantic, peaceful, and you get to ride through the city in about 40 minutes.
 Gondola rides prices can get expensive during the summer, costing upwards of 80 euros per ride, and are even more for night rides.
 Regardless, it is just SO much fun!
-We had a gondolier sing throughout his performance, entering all of us on the canal, and thoroughly enjoyed our ride.
-The night rides are the best since you get to ride through the beautifully lit city.
+We had a gondolier sing throughout his performance while we entered the canal, and thoroughly enjoyed our ride.
+P.S. – The night rides are the best since you get to ride through the beautifully lit city.

 The island of Murano, located in Venice, is known for its glass blowing.
 So naturally, Murano Glass shops are EVERYWHERE.
 If you can, attend a glass blowing class, but you can watch for free by just entering a boutique Murano glass shop and watching one of the artists at work.
 You can get Murano Glass for a fraction of the cost that you would find it anywhere else, so buy a souvenir to take home!
 I got an exquisite Murano Glass bracelet for 6 euros that would’ve easily cost $80 USD.
 I tried really hard not to buy an entire store.